 Teams is unique in the breadth of its scope as a collaboration tool, providing a platform for people across multiple locations (now up to 300) to meet and chat, and for entire teams to view, share and edit documents from across the Office suite.
-Teams also aids collaboration by providing a view of the core functions of apps such as MS Stream for running live events, and Yammer for community chat and share as well as Forms for pulling together data from across your organisation through polls and questionnaires.
+Teams also aids collaboration by providing a view of the core functions of apps such as Microsoft Stream for running live events, and Yammer for community chat and share as well as Forms for pulling together data from across your organisation through polls and questionnaires.

 For a percentage of individuals, working from home can potentially be isolating and lonely, not least because they don’t feel visible or that they have the support of their manager in developing their career path and continuing their personal development.
 28% of the employees we surveyed felt training and development had actually become worse during the pandemic.

-M365 offers a range of opportunities for mentoring, coaching and training.
+Microsoft 365 offers a range of opportunities for mentoring, coaching and training.

-Build a training course as an MS Teams Channel, manage your course documentation – from PowerPoint, Excel or Word – within the channel, separate the content for the instructor from the participants, and create breakout groups as sub-channels so employees can chat amongst themselves or with an instructor.
+Build a training course as a Teams Channel, manage your course documentation – from PowerPoint, Excel or Word – within the channel, separate the content for the instructor from the participants, and create breakout groups as sub-channels so employees can chat amongst themselves or with an instructor.
 Just as relationships can form in the Holiday Inn on training course coffee breaks, so can connections be made in direct messaging and Teams video calls during Virtual Training.

 En masse communication and broader training finds an excellent platform with Stream, where town hall style live video presentations can communicate time-sensitive messaging and keep employees informed and educated wherever they are.